omnivector-solutions/license-manager/docs-source/src/architecture.rst

 Reconciliation
 **************
-For each license tracked by License Manager, the ``License Manager Agent`` will periodically poll the license server to get the usage information and store it in the ``License Manager API``.
+For each license tracked by License Manager, the ``License Manager Agent`` will periodically poll the license servers to get the usage information and store it in the ``License Manager API``.
 The ``stat-interval`` is the period of time between each reconciliation and can be configured in the ``License Manager Agent`` configuration file.